Natural Health

 Combination Of Biomarkers A Bigger Success

 When the researchers analyzed urinary formic acid levels in combination with blood-based Alzheimer’s biomarkers, they achieved even more specific results.
-They were able to not only accurately diagnose Alzheimer’s disease, but even more accurately predict what stage of the disease a patient was experiencing, including very early stage Alzheimer’s disease, before symptoms become pronounced.
-This makes sense that the more biomarkers a patient has, the more readily a doctor can diagnose the disease and even better identify its stage.
+They were able to accurately diagnose Alzheimer’s disease and accurately predict its stage, including very early stage Alzheimer’s disease, before symptoms became pronounced.
+It makes sense that the more biomarkers a patient has, the more readily a doctor can diagnose the disease and even better identify its stage.

 My Takeaway